Home/Blog/Lifestyle/Ayurveda/Kalonji Seeds (Black Cumin): Uses, Benefits, Side Effects and more!

 If you are a tea lover, this is for you.
 To prepare a soothing cup of kalonji tea, boil a cup of water and add half a teaspoon of kalonji seeds.
 Allow them to steep for a few minutes, then strain the water.
 You can add honey or lemon for taste if you wish.

-Another way to leverage the benefits of kalonji is by using its oil.
-Kalonji oil can be consumed in small quantities – usually a teaspoon a day.
-It can also be used in cooking as it adds a unique flavour to dishes.
+Another way to leverage the benefits of kalonji is to use its oil.
+Kalonji oil can be consumed in small quantities—usually a teaspoon a day—and can also be used in cooking, adding a unique flavour to dishes.

-For those who enjoy experimenting with flavours in the kitchen, adding a pinch of kalonji seeds to your curries, stews or sautéed vegetables can enhance the dish’s flavour while also giving you its various health benefits.
+For those who enjoy experimenting with flavours in the kitchen, adding a pinch of kalonji seeds to your curries, stews, or sautéed vegetables can enhance the dish’s flavour while providing various health benefits.
 Kalonji seeds pair well with many dishes.

-You can either take a few kalonji seeds with a glass of warm water or put 8–10 seeds in a glass and let them soak overnight.
+You can take a few kalonji seeds with a glass of warm water, or put 8–10 seeds in a glass and let them soak overnight.
 In the morning, drink the infused water.
 This simple routine can help with constipation and improve digestion.

 Always remember to use high-quality, pure kalonji oil and seeds.
-It’s best to consume kalonji raw or with warm water, as heating can reduce its nutrient content.
+Kalonji is best consumed raw or with warm water, as heating can reduce its nutrient content.

 Side Effects of Kalonji Seeds

 Like other natural remedies, kalonji seeds can also have side effects if consumed excessively or without proper guidance.
-Let’s explore some possible side effects:
+Here are some possible side effects:

-• Low Blood Sugar: Kalonji seeds have the potential to significantly lower your blood sugar levels.
-For individuals with diabetes, this could be problematic.
+• Hypoglycemia Risk: Kalonji seeds have the potential to significantly lower blood sugar levels, which could be problematic for individuals with diabetes.
 There’s a risk of hypoglycemia, a condition characterised by abnormally low blood sugar levels, especially if kalonji is taken alongside diabetes medications.

-• Low Blood Pressure: Consuming kalonji seeds excessively can lead to hypotension, a condition signified by low blood pressure.
+• Hypotension Warning: Consuming kalonji seeds excessively can lead to hypotension, a condition characterised by low blood pressure.
 This may result in symptoms like dizziness, fatigue and fainting.

-• Risk of Bleeding: Kalonji seeds can slow down the process of blood clotting, which might pose a risk during surgical procedures.
-To minimise the risk of excessive bleeding during an operation, it’s advisable to stop using kalonji at least two weeks prior to any scheduled surgery.
+• Risk of Bleeding: Kalonji seeds can slow down blood clotting, which might pose a risk during surgical procedures.
+To minimise the risk of excessive bleeding during an operation, it’s advisable to stop using kalonji at least two weeks before any scheduled surgery.

 • Digestive Issues: Consumption of kalonji seeds might trigger gastrointestinal discomfort in some individuals.
 Common complaints include bloating, stomach aches, nausea and diarrhoea.
 These symptoms are typically mild.

-• Allergic Reactions: Topical application of kalonji oil might trigger skin irritation or allergic reactions in some individuals.
+• Allergic Reactions: Topical application of kalonji oil might trigger some individuals’ skin irritation or allergic reactions.
 Symptoms might include itching, rashes, or redness.
-Before you apply kalonji oil to larger areas of your skin, it’s recommended you perform a patch test.
+Before applying kalonji oil to larger areas of your skin, you should perform a patch test.

-• Risk of Nosebleeds: Due to its blood-thinning properties, kalonji can increase the risk of nosebleeds, particularly in individuals with bleeding disorders or those on anticoagulant medications.
+• Risk of Nosebleeds: Kalonji’s blood-thinning properties can increase the risk of nosebleeds, particularly in individuals with bleeding disorders or those on anticoagulant medications.

 FAQs